paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/README.md

 # SRE Terraform EKS AWS Incident Scenario

-A comprehensive SRE (Site Reliability Engineering) demonstration project that showcases infrastructure provisioning, application deployment, monitoring, and incident response using AWS EKS, Terraform, Helm, and GitHub Actions.
+A comprehensive open-source project designed for the SRE, DevOps, and Cloud community to learn and practice real-world incident response, infrastructure management, and monitoring in a production-like AWS EKS environment.
+This project showcases modern cloud-native practices using AWS EKS, Terraform, Helm, and GitHub Actions.

 ## 🏗️ Architecture Overview